-If you are seeking to obtain or defend a restraining order, call today for a free consultation.
+If you are seeking to obtain or defend a restraining order, call today for a low cost initial consultation.

 The Law Offices of Laurie Peters has experienced attorneys to assist you with the process.
 Victims who need protection should seek legal advice immediately to know his or her options.
-Also, those being accused need to seek legal advice immediately.
 Unfortunately, false accusations are common; therefore, a victim in need of protection must be able to present facts based on admissible evidence to show a need for a restraining order.
-Also, the accused needs to have an experience attorney to make sure that they have an adequate defense to accusations against them.
+Anyone accused needs to have an experienced attorney to make sure they have an adequate defense to the accusations made against them.

 If you are seeking a restraining order:

 A knowledgeable and experienced attorney will evaluate your case and help you present the proper paperwork to the court.
 The court may make its determination to issue or deny your request based solely on declarations.
 Therefore, it is important to make sure you present a concise statement in chronological order explaining why you need a restraining order.
 If you present mere conclusions or unreliable information without proper admissible evidence, you may not get the protection you need.
 There can be serious legal consequences for not getting it right from the beginning.

 If you are accused and need to oppose a request for a restraining order:

 You need an experienced lawyer to protect you.
 A restraining order can be issued by the court with no notice sometimes.
 If you do not challenge the order, you may be removed from your residence and be ordered to stay a certain distance away from a person which may ultimately result in a crime.
 Even if you do not want to be around that person it could have severe consequences relating to employment, licensing, or issues surrounding a divorce, child custody, support and visitation.
 If you are accused of failing to abide by the terms of the orders, you may be charged with a crime.